How to Make Baby Shrimp Grow Faster?

 What are good hiding places for baby shrimp? leaf litter

 Ignoring the need for space is another blunder.
 As we’ve discussed, baby shrimp need room to grow.
-Keeping them in a crowded tankOpens in a new tab. will stunt their growth and increase the likelihood of disease and aggression.
+Keeping them in a crowded tank will stunt their growth and increase the likelihood of disease and aggression.
 If you’re serious about raising healthy baby shrimp, a grow-out tank is not a luxury; it’s a necessity.

 Lastly, many shrimp keepers make the mistake of not providing enough hiding spots.
 Baby shrimp are vulnerable and need places to hide, especially during molting when they are at their most defenseless.
 Lack of adequate hiding spots can lead to stress and make them easy targets for predators, including adult shrimp.